DouglasConnect/edelweiss-data-python/README.md

 ### `copy_from`

 Copies all content from a PublishedDataset to this InProgressDataset.
 Useful to create new versions.
-See also set_data_source for

-a more lightweight operation if you don't need to change the data or schema structure.
+This is a lightweight operation, which works by re-using the same underlying data source.

 ### `decode`